solrac97gr/project-selector/README.md

 The configuration is managed through a configuration file.
 If the configuration file is not found, default settings will be used.

+> Note: You can use the command `make config` to create the configuration file automatically and open it using nano.

 `$HOME/.config/project-selector/config.json`

 ```json